 London born artist Victoria Albuquerque draws in information to make balanced and harmonious influences of life, self and others.

-With an early career in architecture it would have been natural for Victoria to express herself with straight line precision but a dissertation during her masters on the influences computers have on creativity she only using her hands.
+With an early career in architecture it would have been natural for Victoria to express herself with straight line precision but a dissertation during her masters on the influences computers have on creativity she insists on only using her hands.
 Today, Albuquerque paints and this allows her to explore what is most curious about in life.
 Her work is a drawing in of information to make peaceful, proportioned paintings about life, herself and others.

 Victoria Albuquerque now lives and works in East Sussex.